montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 ## Adding the SceneView Component

 The SceneView component is not (yet) part of the dependencies installed when you create a new project using the minit command line tool.
-To use the component, you have to add it to your MontageJS project:
+To use the component, you have to add it to your Mod project:

 1. In your (beachplanet) project directory, open the package.json file.